 k is the number of predictors in a given model

+βk are model coefficients for covariates xk (including egg order)

-αpis the random effect for plot
+αpis the random effect for plot, with variance σ2αp

-αois the random effect for observer
+αois the random effect for observer, with variance σ2αo

-αtis the random effect for year
+αtis the random effect for year, with variance σ2αt

-ϵis the error term
+ϵi is the error for egg i, with model variance σ2

 Initial Analysis

 Egg size is the product of egg length and egg width for each egg.
-There are some values that appear to be outliers which will have to be further examined to determine whether they should be omitted from the analysis (Figures 1 and 2).
-Upon first inspection of the data, there are 767 values for egg 1 size and 249 values for egg 2 size (n = 1016 total samples).
+There are some values that appear to be outliers, possibly due to transcription errors, which will have to be further examined to determine whether they should be omitted from the analysis (Figures 1 and 2).
+There are 767 values for egg 1 size and 249 values for egg 2 size (n = 1016 total samples).
 The plots with the most observations are APNC (139), LC (298), and CC (305) and there are a total of 27 different observers.
-Just by looking at the boxplot of egg 1 and 2 values, there does not appear to be much variation between years (Figure 3).
+Based on the boxplot of egg 1 and 2 values, there does not appear to be much variation between years (Figure 3).
 Mean egg 1 size is 1891.134 and mean egg 2 size is 1920.885.
-The initial analysis of the data reveals that there are likely inherent differences between egg sizes, plots, years, and observers that will be interesting to look at when fitting environmental covariates through further work.

 Figure 1.
 Distribution of the count of egg size values for egg 1 and egg 2.